Special Educational Needs and Disabilities

 Parental Concerns and Involvement

 Once it has been determined that a child has SEN, a plan will be put in place to make clear the areas of the difficulty experienced by the child, the additional provision and support that is needed to secure progress and development, and the outcomes which are expected to be achieved.
 This plan will be drawn up by the class teacher and SENCO with the involvement of parent and, where possible, the child.
-Individual plans are known as Individual Educational Plans (IEPs).
+These plans are known as My Learning Plans.

 The School’s Provision

-The school provides for children with a range of Special Educational Needs in a mainstream setting, including those with Statements of SEN and, from September 2014, Education and Health Care Plans.
-However, as a mainstream school, Northenden Community School is not a specialist provider and does not have the facilities which benefit some children with SEN in other schools.
-The school mainly supports children with SEN through additional resources and support in a classroom setting but also provides support for children in small groups outside the classroom.
-It also has links with and takes advice from schools with specialist provision.
+The school provides for children with a range of Special Educational Needs in a mainstream setting, including those with Statements of SEND and, from September 2015, Education and Health Care Plans.
+However, as a mainstream school, Northenden Community School is not a specialist provider and does not have the facilities which benefit some children with SEND in other schools.
+The school mainly supports children with SEND through additional resources and support in a classroom setting but also provides support for children in small groups outside the classroom.
+The school also has links with and takes advice from schools with specialist provision.

 The school is an inclusive school and as such believes that all children are entitled to an education that enables them to make progress so they: